 Shibuya is an important place in popular culture in Japan.
 The area often provides that backdrop for anime, manga, and video games, and Shibuya Kei is a genre of J-Pop that came out of the area.
-A popular Japanese television show, called Sh15uya, is virtual reality show about 15 year olds in Shibuya.
+A popular Japanese television show, called Sh15uya, is a virtual reality show about 15-year-olds in Shibuya.
 The ubiquitous “loose socks” fashion that swept the nation is also said to have been born in Shibuya.

 Click on the Shibuya map for a larger image.